abdusabri/eslint-plugin-func-params-args/docs/rules/func-args.md

 If you have a need to set the value of an option to `0`, it is a valid limit that's supported by this rule.

+If you want to disable this rule (removing all restrictions) for any of the options, you can set its value to `-1`.
+For example, adding an option like `"baz": -1` in the config, allows you to call `baz` with any number of arguments (basically from 0 to an unlimited number of argument).
+This overrides the global limit.

 #### Example (A)

 With a config like: